rlauer6/doc-converter/README.md

 #### Security Group

 By default the stack will create it's own security group.
 It will open up ingress to ports 80 and 22 only.
-It is assumed you are launching the instance in a public subnet that has access to the internet so an external public IP is provisioned by default.
-If you want to launch your server in a private subnet, you can, but your instance must have access to the internet via a NAT or gateway otherwise the instance will not be able to access the resources it needs to configure itself.
+You should make sure that you are launching the instance in a public subnet that has access to the internet.
+An external public IP is provisioned by default.
+If you want to launch your server in a private subnet, you can, but your instance still must have access to the internet via a NAT or gateway otherwise the instance will not be able to access the resources (rpms) it needs to configure itself.

 If you do not want to provision an external IP, then set the PublicIpEnabled value to "false".
 If you want just want to block